Authorization for Attendance

 Some courses are offered at no charge to the Louisiana Municipal Fire Departments who are issued a Fire Department ID from the State Fire Marshal's Office and are supported by the 2% Fire Insurance Fund.
 Any student who does not fall into that category must pay all course charges by the start of the class.
 All stated charges are per person.

-Some courses have charges that are used to help defray the cost of insurance and training materials.
+Some courses have charges that are used to help defer the cost of insurance and training materials.
 Charges must be paid in advance at time of registration or a copy of a valid purchase order (PO) must be provided for invoicing with the company billing address identified.
 Accepted payment methods are: check, money order, Visa, MasterCard, or Discover card.
 This payment policy does not apply to client-specific courses.

 Course charges are nonrefundable unless cancellation is confirmed in writing and received at the FETA office at least two weeks prior to the starting date of the class.
 Once an individual has enrolled, if cancellation is not received at least two weeks prior to the beginning of the class, that individual or the sponsoring agency will be billed even if he/she does not attend.
 If a student is unable to attend a class, another participant may be substituted by the authorizing agency before the class begins as long as that individual qualifies.
 Successful course completion represents an 80% attendance and participation level.
 In the event the course is cancelled, course charges will be refunded.